karanotts/aws_sec_study/00_Fundamentals/well_architected_framework.md

     - scan and alert unwanted changes
 - infrastructure protection
     - spread infra over AZs to reduce impact of failure or attack
+    - think about outer layers (edge) first, then move down
+    - use managed services (patching, hardening, etc)
 - data protection
     - your data - your problem
     - consider ecryption, storage, access
 - incident response
+### Key Points
+- protect information systems and assets whilst delivering business value
+- protect root account credentials
+- encrypt data in transit and at rest
+- ensure only authenticated and authorised users can access resources
+- use detective controls to detect security breaches
 <hr/><hr/><br />

 # * Reliability